mckennapsean/dissertation/content/03-framework.md

-practitioners on the team attempted to use the nine-stage framework [@Sedlmair2012b] to guide and model this process, but the model was unable to capture and track our design constraints, artifacts, and decisions in such a way that promoted team collaboration nor the final project communication.
+practitioners on the team attempted to use the nine-stage framework [@Sedlmair2012b] to guide and model this process, but the model was unable to capture and track our design constraints, artifacts, and decisions in such a way that promoted team collaboration and the final project communication.

 As a result, our team conducted a literature review of numerous design models,